rapido-mobile/rapido-mobile.github.io/tutorials/secrets_persistence.md

 ![blank app](../assets/secrets01.png)

 ### Add a DocumentList for the User Data
 In the next step, we add a new [DocumentList](https://pub.dartlang.org/documentation/rapido/latest/rapido/DocumentList-class.html) for the user data.
-Because of the async nature of Flutter, it is easiest to declare the DocumentLlist normally, but to actually instantiate it inside the initState function so that we can retrigger the build function when the [DocumentList](https://pub.dartlang.org/documentation/rapido/latest/rapido/DocumentList-class.html) is done loading.
+Because of the async nature of Flutter, it is easiest to declare the DocumentList normally, but to actually instantiate it inside the initState function so that we can retrigger the build function when the [DocumentList](https://pub.dartlang.org/documentation/rapido/latest/rapido/DocumentList-class.html) is done loading.

 Note the following important concepts below:
  * userList is created with a [SecretsPersistence](https://pub.dev/documentation/rapido/latest/rapido/SecretsPercistence-class.html) PersistenceProvider instead of using the default.
 This tells Rapido to use the device's secrets store.
 This is all that you need to do in order to store the contents securely.